theferryman0519/Final-AsTheBellTolls/Design Files/Locations/Blackmere/BlackmereGeneralStore.md

 ## Shop Items with Walter

-*Note: All items are visible at once when shopping based on their season.*
+*Note: All items are visible at once when shopping based on their season.
+The Dove Timepiece is only available for purchase once the player is at 12 Friendship Hearts with an NPC.*

 | Item        | Bellnote Amount | Season in Store
 |-------------|-----------------|---|